wehlutyk/thesis/content/1-introduction.md

 # Introduction

+\todo{This might be too high-level, so make it more focused}

 Current scientific knowledge describes the extraordinary complexity of life, and of human life in particular, through a wide array of theoretical and empirical approaches.
 Given the heterogeneity of the phenomena we aim to understand, we consider it no surprise that biology, psychology, cognitive science, linguistics, anthropology, sociology, or philosophy claim such varied problems and explanatory programmes.
 But a strong diversity also begs for questions: how can we bring together programmes which, at times, seem to talk past one another in spite of taking humanity as the same core object?